tmeeha/pubwork/PubWorkApp/readmeTemplate.txt

 Term descriptions, data types, and units can be found in: VARIABLESFILE

+NEON requests that users cite data use as "National Ecological Observatory Network.
+2015.
+Data accessed on [date of access].
+Available on-line  http://data.neoninc.org/ from National Ecological Observatory Network, Boulder, CO, USA."
+Unique, reproducible citation codes on a per-download basis are currently in development. - See more at: http://neoninc.org/about/terms-of-use/data-usage-and-citation-policies#sthash.4tXJtQx6.dpuf

 These data are considered provisional (created using a baseline algorithm approach with a minimal or reduced set of QA/QC checks).
 Minor updates to the QA/QC and processing algorithms will occur during construction (prior to 2017).
 Changes to provisional data products will occur on an as-needed basis.
 Please check back to this site for updates tracked in change logs.
 Query reproducibility on provisional data cannot be guaranteed.

 Change log: